lskatz/SneakerNet/docs/plugins/sn_crypto_gp60.pl.md

 `sn_crypto_gp60`

-Runs 7-gene MLST on each sample
+Runs gp60 on each genome

 # Software requirements